aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 ### 3. **Ingest Media**

-- Upload media to your configured S3 bucket or use the UI’s manual upload feature.
+- Upload media to your configured S3 bucket.

 ### 4. **Enable Semantic Search and Integrations**

-- Enable and configure semantic search providers (e.g., Twelve Labs) as described in the UI and [MediaLake-Instructions.md](assets/docs/MediaLake-Installation-Guide.md).
+- Enable and configure semantic search providers (e.g., TwelveLabs) as described in the UI and [MediaLake-Instructions.md](assets/docs/MediaLake-Installation-Guide.md).
 - Import pipelines for enrichment and transcription.

 ### 5. **Process and Retrieve Assets**